HRR688 Ignition Module

 If it has 6V-18V on the main power supply, it's grounded properly to the firewall and the engine is also grounded to the firewall that's all you can test on the ECU.

 Call us and we'll give you our return policy and a return authorization number.
-As of 02.05.15 we now have over 3000 units in service worldwide and have had only 3 warranty claims, all 3 were incorrect coil related failures.
+As of 10.30.17 we now have over 5000 units in service worldwide and have had only 3 warranty claims, all 3 were incorrect coil, bad connections or ground related failures.
 We know they work when they leave our shop as every batch is random tested on a vehicle with the REV Limiter set at 5200 RPM and our product will always be tested as part of our Quality Control Program.

 FBO Ignition Systems is always working on new and innovative products to make your Mopar run stronger and more reliable.
 Here's our latest entry, our J685S with 6 position mechanical advance limiter disc.
 Simple installation of this disc will allow you to limit your mechanical timing to 0-10-12-14-16 or 18* with NO permanent modifications to your distributor, no welding, no grinding, no frustration.